GCSE English

 One subtle muddling of them is in shouting agreement to something someone has said.

-e.g. "Hear, hear!" shouted the conservatives when their new leader demolished the Prime Minister's argument.
+e.g. "Hear, hear!" shouted the conservatives after their leader demolished the Prime Minister's argument.

 "Hear, hear!" is literally used to command people to hear what is being said.